 Poet Rupi Kaur made her breakthrough on Instagram.
-When she compiled her poems and illustrations into a book, it became a bestseller worldwide.
+When she compiled her poems and illustrations into a book, it became a worldwide bestseller.
 We wanted to get to know her better.

 The idea to compile her poems and publish them as a book had actually never occurred to her.
 For Kaur, poetry was something she created for others to hear, first as a musical band and later touring as a performer.
 This approach may be traced back to her roots in India: When she was four, she and her family moved from Punjab to Canada, ultimately settling in Toronto.
 Born into a Sikh family, this was the tradition Kaur grew up with.
 As a child, she was accustomed to reciting ritual texts, lines of poetry set to music, with other people.